scaleway/ultraviolet/.changeset/warm-mails-check.md

 - On `Menu.Item`:
     - New variant `primary` on `sentiment` prop
     - New prop `active` to set the item as active visually
+- New sub component `<MenuV2.Group />` to group items together under a label

 Refactoring of `<Popup />` component:
 - Change of prop `hasDebounce` to `debounceDelay` => the prop will also add delay on the apparition of the popup